tim-s-ccs/ts-ccs-frontend/docs/releasing/publishing-from-a-support-branch.md

 5. Run `npm logout` to sign out from npm.

 ## After you publish the new release

+> :warning: This section will be updated when the project is more mature.
+Most of the information does not yet apply.

 1. Once you've updated the GOV.UK Design System, Prototype Kit and Frontend Docs, [post a short summary of the release in the cross-government and GDS #govuk-design-system Slack channels](https://github.com/alphagov/govuk-frontend/issues/2363).